wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-- As the first step, you can build Ballerina executable archives (.balx) of the services that we developed above.
-Navigate to `backend-for-frontend/guide` and run the following command.
+- To deploy locally, navigate to `backend-for-frontend/guide`, and execute the following command:

 ```bash
    $ ballerina build <Package_Name>
 ```
+This builds a Ballerina executable archive (.balx) of the services that you developed.

-- Once the .balx files are created inside the target folder, you can run them using the following command.
+- Once the .balx files are created inside the target folder, you can use the following command to run the .balx files:

 ```bash
    $ ballerina run target/<Exec_Archive_File_Name>
 ```

-- The successful execution of a services will show us something similar to the following output.
+- Successful execution of a service displays an output similar to the following:
 ```
    ballerina: initiating service(s) in 'target/<Exec_Archive_File_Name>'
    ballerina: started HTTP/WS endpoint 0.0.0.0:9090